Euro zone, IMF split over how much Greece needs to reform

 The approval of the IMF is also a must for northern European countries like Germany, Austria or Finland, which believe the European Commission is too lenient towards Greece and too optimistic with forecasts.

+"The Germans and others are warning the Commission that the conditions for concluding the review have to be sufficient to bring the Fund on board," a fourth official said.

-(Reporting By Jan Strupczewski, additional reporting by Paul Taylor and Francesco Guarascio in Brussels, Gernot Heller in Berlin, editing by Larry King)
+"The French are supporting the Greek view that the MoU conditions alone should be the criteria for concluding the review," the official said.
+(Reporting By Jan Strupczewski, additional reporting by Paul Taylor in Brussels, Gernot Heller in Berlin, editing by Larry King)